DeeptiPoluru/Fuzzymatching/README.md

 # Fuzzymatching

 Objective: The broad intent is to develop a fuzzy matching algorithm to match strings from two sources.
-In my porject, I use data from Patent View and CRSP data to match company names from both the data bases.
+In my porject, I use data from Patent View and CRSP data to match company names from both the data bases and use KPSS data to test the matches.
 Coding language used: Python
 Packages: Pandas, numpy, fuzzywuzzy, regex
 Memory: requires large RAM memory fuzzy matching invloves a matrix of size m by n, where m and n are the sizes of datasets invloved